 - Canvas supports a number of mobile browsers; note that not all components of the course will work on mobile devices.
-You will also need to have access to Microsoft Word or a similar word processing program that supports .doc and .docx formats. - For your class presentations, you will need to use PowerPoint or other similar kind of presentation software, and they will be uploaded and stored in Kaltura - ONLY.
-Kaltura is a component of Canvas. - For your reading quizzes, you will be expected to perform the initial download and installation of Respondus.
+You will also need to have access to Microsoft Word or a similar word processing program that supports .doc and .docx formats. - For your reading quizzes, you will be expected to perform the initial download and installation of Respondus.
 Unless specified otherwise, all quizzes will be taken using the Respondus Lock-Down browser. - Also, written assignments may be submitted to SimCheck.